bhavyasripasileti/elevate_labs_internship_task_7/README.md

 Required libraries:

-pandas
+- pandas
-matplotlib
+- matplotlib
-sqlite3 (built-in)
+- sqlite3 (built-in)

 Install missing libraries using:

-pip install pandas matplotlib
+- pip install pandas matplotlib

 ▶️ How to Run the Script

-Open a terminal inside the project folder.
+- Open a terminal inside the project folder.

-Run the main Python script:
+- Run the main Python script:

-python sales_summary.py
+- python sales_summary.py

 This will:

-Connect to the SQLite database
+- Connect to the SQLite database

-Execute SQL queries
+- Execute SQL queries

-Print the DataFrame output
+- Print the DataFrame output

-Display a bar chart
+- Display a bar chart

-Save the chart as sales_chart.png
+- Save the chart as sales_chart.png

-🗄️ Database Setup (Optional)

-If needed, you can recreate the database using:

-python create_db.py

-This script generates the sales_data file and inserts sample product sales.

 📊 Output

 The script will produce a bar chart titled "Revenue by Product", showing revenue for each item based on the SQL results.

-This chart is also saved as:
+This chart is also saved as: sales_chart.png

-sales_chart.png

 ✨ Conclusion

-This project demonstrates:
+- This project demonstrates:

-Python + SQLite integration
+- Python + SQLite integration

-Basic SQL querying
+- Basic SQL querying

-Data analysis using Pandas
+- Data analysis using Pandas

-Data visualization with Matplotlib
+- Data visualization with Matplotlib

-Clean project organization suitable for GitHub submission
+- Clean project organization suitable for GitHub submission